BavoVanGeit/aem-screens-starter-kit/README.md

 - firmware and channel chache: ~/Library/Application\ Support/com.adobe.cq.screens.player/files
 - webview cache: ~/Library/Caches/com.adobe.cq.screens.player/

+### Using video
+When using FFMPEG you might encounter some error in the log while creating the dedicated renditions.
+Therefore the video component might not play your video.
+To fix this:

+- Add `-strict -2` to `customArgs` property of `/etc/dam/video/iehq/jcr:content` and `/etc/dam/video/hq/jcr:content`.
+- Change `audioCodec` property of `/etc/dam/video/iehq/jcr:content` and `/etc/dam/video/hq/jcr:content` back to `libvo_aacenc` from `aac'

 ### Using with VLT

 To use vlt with this project, first build and install the package to your local AEM instance as described above.
 Then `cd content/src/main/content/jcr_root/` and run: